hannesdelbeke/brain/update submodule in obsidian.md

 #public #git #submodule #obsidian

+The [git plugin](https://github.com/denolehov/obsidian-git) doesn't support submodules.
-the git plugin doesn't support pulling updates on submodules instead of updating the git plugin code, we can use [execute code](https://github.com/twibiral/obsidian-execute-code) from notes plugin
+Instead we can use [execute code](https://github.com/twibiral/obsidian-execute-code) plugin to easily update submodules from in Obsidian

-if on windows, do this first: [[bash on windows]]
+If on windows, first add support for [[bash on windows]]

-## run this to update submodules in obsidian directory
+## pull submodule
 ```shell
 RAWVAULT=(@vault)